-Rodarte Says Bonjour to Paris Haute Couture Week
+Rodarte Says Bonjour to Paris With Its New Spring Collection

-Rodarte's romantic couture collection signals that the fashion house has comfortably found its footing in Paris.
+Rodarte's romantic spring collection signals that the fashion house has comfortably found its footing in Paris.

-On Sunday, the brand's designers and sisters, Kate and Laura Mulleavy, made their highly-anticipated Paris Haute Couture Week debut in the Cloître Port Royal gardens—their first collection since announcing "a resetting" from New York's ready-to-wear circuit to Paris's couture scene.
+On Sunday, the brand's designers and sisters, Kate and Laura Mulleavy, made their highly-anticipated Paris debut in the Cloître Port Royal gardens—their first collection since announcing "a resetting" from New York's ready-to-wear circuit to Paris's style scene.

 "I think we had started to feel like we were part of a system that doesn't represent creativity anymore," Laura said in an interview with The New York Times about their decision to make the move across the Atlantic.
 "This was a chance to make it feel new again.
 It feels like win-win."